The Rotary Foundation: Humanitarian grants programs

 Disaster Recovery: Facilitates club efforts to support disaster preparedness and recovery.

 District Simplified Grants: Support for short-term service activities or humanitarian endeavors of districts in communities locally or internationally.
-This program began in 2003–2004 and, projects in 44 countries at a cost of US$5.2 million were awarded.
+This program began in 2003–2004 and, projects in 44 countries for US$5.2 million were awarded.

-Health, Hunger and Humanity (3-H) Grants: Support for large-scale, two- to four-year projects that improve health, alleviate hunger, or promote human development.
-Since 1978, projects in 74 countries have been funded at a cost of US$74 million.
-As of 1 July 2009, the foundation will no longer award 3-H grants, with the exception of projects being developed to support water and sanitation projects in Ghana, the Philippines, and the Dominican Republic.
+Health, Hunger, and Humanity (3-H) Grants: Support for large-scale, two- to four-year projects that improve health, alleviate hunger, or promote human development.
+Since 1978, projects in 74 countries have been funded for US$74 million.
+As of 1 July 2009, the foundation will no longer award 3-H grants, except projects being developed to support water and sanitation projects in Ghana, the Philippines, and the Dominican Republic.

-3-H Planning Grants: Support for the planning activities of Rotary clubs and districts designing 3-H projects of a significant size and impact.
-Also in moratorium in conjunction with 3-H Grants program.
+3-H Planning Grants: Support for the planning activities of Rotary clubs and districts designing 3-H projects of significant size and impact.
+Also in a moratorium in conjunction with the 3-H Grants program.

 Matching Grants: – Provide matching funds for the international service projects of Rotary clubs and districts.
 Since 1965, more than 20,000 Matching Grants projects in 166 countries have been funded at a cost of more than US$198 million.